Sexual repression: After the Soviet Union

 The USSR's collapse also made way for LGBT rights to come to the forefront of societal issues.
 In 1993, Russia decriminalized homosexuality and set the precedent for future sociopolitical changes.
-New outlets of media - including pornography - regarding homosexuality were released within these years of social change.
+New outlets of media – including pornography – regarding homosexuality were released within these years of social change.
 However, these changes would soon be quickly turned around when Vladimir Putin was elected in 2000.
 Despite previous failed attempts to revert the 1993 decriminalization of homosexuality, the Russian government created a turning point against LGBT rights in 2013 when Russia passed the gay propaganda law, which signaled Russia's return to more conservative and traditional values.
 The sexual repression of homosexuals with the passing of this law was partly because Russia wanted to portray itself as different from Western countries and demonstrate strength through these differences.

 United States

-In the last few decades the United States has been gradually removing much of the legislation tied to sexual repression of various groups.
-The influence of religious and conservative groups however continues to influence American society and how sex is viewed, working to influence governmental affairs, pharmaceutical companies, and education.
+In the last few decades the United States has been removing much of the legislation tied to sexual repression of various groups.

 Birth control

 The first half of the 1960s saw contraceptions such as the birth control pill and Intrauterine Device (IUD) become widely available, which contributed to sexual freedom for many people without having to rely on less reliable and uncomfortable physical contraceptives such as condoms or diaphragms.
 However, religious and conservative lobbying groups as well as the influence of neo-eugenics created push back on some other forms of birth control such as emergency contraception and tubal ligation.
 Emergency contraception was being developed and produced by Hoechst under the name RU-486.
 Conservative lobbyist groups with ties to various religious powers such as the Vatican, originally were promoting limiting healthcare coverage of items such as birth control, and once RU-486 was made public knowledge, these groups actively worked to threaten Hoechst by claiming they would cause the company financial hardship if they did not cease all activity pertaining to RU-486.

 In terms of more permanent forms of birth control such as tubal ligation and hysterectomies, there has been a long history of eugenicists pushing for forced sterilization of non Anglo-Saxon or lower-class women.
 This stemmed from a belief that this would contribute to the betterment of American society.
-However, neo-eugenics, which is the more modern iteration of the eugenics movement, additionally works to limit access of procedures of sterilization from those they deem “fit” to reproduce.
+However, neo-eugenics, which is the more modern iteration of the eugenics movement, additionally works to limit access of procedures of sterilization from those they deem "fit" to reproduce.
 The demographic targeted for this are mostly white middle-class women.